c-layer/contracts/tutorials/13-VotingWalkthrough.md

 ### Voting
-When the VOTING period begins, we can simulate a vote from account[1] for the proposal.
-The given value is a 256 bits number where each bit code for a vote
+When the VOTING period begins, we can vote as account 1 for the proposal.
+The given value is a 256 bits number where each bit code for a proposal approval.
+For example, if there were 3 proposals and you wanted to vote for the 1rst and the last you would give the following value: `2**0 + 2**2 = 5`
 ```
 voting.submitVote(1, {from: accounts[1]})
 ```